 - Representatives from community groups and the media

 To facilitate EPCRA decision-making at the most practical Administering level, ie. for most effective public protection, the SERC has delegated some EPCRA requirements based on the long-standing structure of California’s hazardous material program.
 Thus, emergency and hazardous chemical inventory forms, and MSDSs are submitted to the Certified Unified Program Agencies (CUPAs) instead of the SERC.
 It is the CUPAs, therefore, that respond to public inquiries regarding business inventories.
-Immediate notice and follow-up reports (Section 304 reports) regarding hazardous material releases are submitted to both the CUPAs and Cal EMA, and are available upon requests.
+Immediate notice and follow-up reports (Section 304 reports) regarding hazardous material releases are submitted to both the CUPAs and Cal OES, and are available upon requests.

 CUPAs prepare local Area Plans for hazmat emergencies based on the inventories and MSDSs information.
 These plans form the basis for the regional emergency plans developed and updated annually by the LEPCs.
 CUPAs are represented on the SERC and on the LEPCs.

 You can make a difference in attending an LEPC meeting or by joining your LEPC.

 For questions contact Brian Abeel, phone: (916) 845-8768 or email: firstname.lastname@example.org

 Statute: Health and Safety Code, Chapter 6.95, Article 1.